 In the last several years, GHC has taken trips to a number of places, including Australia, Costa Rica and several different trips to Europe.
 These trips and the courses associated with them have enabled students to participate in fun and unique learning experiences.

+Earlier GHC study abroad trips have also received coverage.
 A GHC study abroad trip in May of 2011 took students to Great Britain, the Netherlands and Belgium.
-This trip was featured in the following "Highlander" article:
+This trip was featured in the following "Highlander" article.

 In May 2012, GHC had study abroad trips to Ireland and Italy and Greece.
 GHC student Kaitlyn Lindly, who went on the Ireland trip, commented as follows on her time in Ireland: